pasqualelembo78/mevacoin/.github/ISSUE_TEMPLATE/design_considerations.md

 **Double-check**

 * If the behavior is strange, surprising, and undocumented, it could be a good idea to file a "Bug report" instead.
-* Is this still relevant with the latest version of Kryptokrona?
+* Is this still relevant with the latest version of MevaCoin?
 We could have changed this already.
 * Maybe there are good reasons for the existing behavior.
 Please try searching for existing discussions of the problem.

 -->